AtharvChaudharyPortfolio/AtharvChaudharyPortfolio/README.md

 ## 👋 Introduction:
 - Hi, my name is Atharv Chaudhary.
-I'm a first-year Computer Science and Engineering Major at UCSD.
-I'm striving to learn new tools, technologies, and techniques to further my proficiency in programming and find my specialization in the tech sector!
+I'm a second-year Computer Science and Engineering Major at UCSD.
+I'm working to learn new tools, technologies, and techniques to improve my skills in physics simulation and programming!
 - This repository is meant to showcase and store projects I do for fun or to learn something new!
 Some projects are me testing new mechanics and tools, while others are challenges like coding without looking anything up.

 ## ✌️ More About Me!:
 - The languages I currently know are: C#, Java, Python, C, C++, JavaScript and SQL.
-- The tools I currently know how to use: PyCharm, Visual Studios, VS Code, GitHub, Unity, Mujoco, and Issac Lab.
+- The tools I currently know how to use: PyCharm, Visual Studio, VS Code, GitHub, Unity, Mujoco, and Issac Lab.
 - Things I've loosely looked into or am currently trying to learn: AWS.

 ## 🎮 Featured Projects